gregorygaines/Bitfields-CSharp/README.md

 represents the sign bit.
 For example, if you had a field with 5 bits, the value range would be `-16` to `15`.
 The more bits you include, the larger the value range.

+A field can have a default value which must fit in the field type and the specified bits.

 ```csharp
 using System.Diagnostics;
 using Bitfields.CSharp;